Utah Administrative Code

-C. Individuals who have taken and passed the GED Tests prior to January 1, 2002 may enroll in an adult education program now and in the future to obtain an Adult Education Secondary Diploma upon completion of graduation requirements as defined in Rule 277-733 - Adult Education Programs but may not apply for a previously issued GED Tests Certificate to be converted to a Utah High School Completion Diploma.
+B. Individuals who have taken and passed the GED Tests prior to January 1, 2002 may enroll in an adult education program now and in the future to obtain an Adult Education Secondary Diploma upon completion of graduation requirements as defined in Rule 277-733 - Adult Education Programs, but may not apply for a previously issued GED Test Certificate to be converted to a Utah High School Completion Diploma.

-A. Access to GED Tests shall be limited to the USOE Administrator of GED Testing; state authorized GED Examiners; and during actual testing, those examinees without high school diplomas or GED.
-Any other access to GED Tests shall be cleared in writing through the USOE Administrator of GED Testing.
+A. Access to the GED Test shall be limited to the USOE Administrator of GED Testing; state authorized GED Examiners or Pearson VUE test facilitators; and during actual testing, those test candidates without high school diplomas or a GED credential.
+Any other access to the GED Test shall be cleared in writing through the USOE GED Testing Administrator.

-B. All test administrators shall conduct GED Test administration in strict accordance with the procedures and guidelines specified in the GED Test administration manual, school district rules and policies, and Board rules.
+B. All test facilitators shall conduct GED Test administration in strict accordance with the procedures and guidelines specified by the GED Testing Service and Pearson VUE, in the GED Test administration manual and Board rules.